-People who live in Michigan mobile homes might choose to splurge on baths that give a spa-like experience, state-of-the-art kitchens, gorgeous flooring, and large rooms.
-Do you research and find out what’s possible before you start buying one of those homes.
+People who live in Michigan mobile homes might choose to splurge on bathrooms that give a spa-like experience, state-of-the-art kitchens, gorgeous flooring, and large rooms.
+Do your research and find out what’s possible before you start buying one of those homes.

-When you buy a used mobile home in Michigan or anywhere else, be alert and aware.
-If the house seems to be available at a highly discounted price, it’s necessary to look even more closely at all the details including the bath options.
+When you buy a used mobile home in Michigan, or anywhere else, be alert and aware.
+If the house seems to be available at a highly discounted price, it’s necessary to look even more closely at all of the details, including the bath options.

 If you’re going for a power-of-sale, be sure to get a close inspection of the place.
 The results of such an inspection will tell you whether you’re getting a good deal or not.